Social Work

 Pre-requisites: BASW Major.

-Provides students with the skills and knowledge to practice professional, strengths-based, and social justice-focused social work case management.
-It defines case management and introduces a broad range of interventions with corresponding evaluations across diverse populations and the development of culturally-informed strategies and practices.
-The course highlights the importance of communication and relationship building.
+Provides students with skills and knowledge to practice professional, strengths-based, and social justice-focused case management.
+The course defines case management and introduces a broad range of case management interventions with corresponding evaluations across diverse populations and the development of culturally-informed strategies and practices.
+Client-centered communication and collaboration with clients, communities, groups, and interdisciplinary teams is emphasized.

 SOWK 467.
-INTRODUCTION TO SOCIAL WELFARE POLICY.
+SURVEY OF SOCIAL WELFARE POLICY.
 4 Credits.

 Pre-requisites: BASW Major.